originaluko/haveibeenpwned/README.md

 # Usage Instructions

+HIBP v3 API now `requires` the use of an API Key.
+Make sure you are using one.
+The API Key can be stored as a variable and specified with the -apiKey parameter.

 Examples:

-Get-PwnedAccount -EmailAdddress email@domain.com
-Retuns all accounts that have been pwned via the supplied email address / username.
+Get-PwnedAccount -EmailAdddress email@domain.com -apiKey "xxxxxxxxxxxxxxx" Retuns all accounts that have been pwned via the supplied email address / username.

-Get-PwnedAccount -csv c:\temp\emailaddress.csv
-Imports a list of email addresses in csv format.
+Get-PwnedAccount -csv c:\temp\emailaddress.csv -apiKey "xxxxxxxxxxxxxxx" Imports a list of email addresses in csv format.
 Each email address being a seperate row.

 Get-PwnedPassword -Password monkey